You’ve probably seen settings for 2.4ghz and 5ghz wireless bands while updating settings on your router.

 How do I set up a 5GHz wireless connection?

+Determine that you need to place your Xbox on a 5ghz wireless band?
 Setting up a 5GHz wireless connection is actually pretty straightforward.

 Although all dual band wireless routers are different, there are some general guidelines you should follow to set up a 5GHz wireless connection.